dainst/dai-lens/README.md

 * `title`: The html-title for this journal, displayed in the browsers tab.
 * `logo`: The logo in the top-left corner.
 * `favicon`: The favicon next to the title.
+* `homepage`: URL to another source of the journal, e.g. OJS
 * `topbar`: Color used in the topbar
 * `topbar_issue`: Color used in the middle of the topbar
 * `headline`: Color used for important headlines